Westlink, Wichita, Kansas: Geography

 Westlink is located at 37°41′47″N 97°27′21″W (37.696389, - 97.455833) at an elevation of 1336 ft.
 It consists of the area between 13th Street in the north, Tyler Road in the east, Maple Street in the south, and Maize Road in the west.
 The Amarado Estates and Northwest Village West neighborhoods lie to the north, Northwest Village lies to the northeast, Country Acres II and Country Acres lie to the east, Woodchuck lies to the southeast, Callahan and Dell lie to the south, Cambridge-Lexington lies to the southwest, West and Arlington Place lie to the west, and North Lark Lane lies to the northwest.

 Cowskin Creek, a tributary of the Arkansas River, flows southeast through the southwestern part of Westlink.
 A small tributary of the Cowskin flows windingly south through the neighborhood, joining the creek at Maple Street.

 Economy

 Built in 1958, Westlink Shopping Center is a large strip mall located on the southwest corner of Central and Tyler Road.
-As of 2019, its anchor tenants include Ace Hardware, Dollar General, and Play It Again Sports.